yapshinn/moe-kuochuansec/_departments/English/Programmes.md

 **Sec 2 Film &amp; Broadcasting**

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRPuhELPMmx8YU51Po_EGuPWedHXKrk8OPwFlXFrQUPPdwLWSS1o89Ihzp4wSqUhFqdyYb5gI6vsIbY/embed?start=true&amp;loop=true&amp;delayms=5000" frameborder="0" width="480" height="299" allowfullscreen="true"></iframe>
+<iframe allowfullscreen="true" height="299" width="480" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vRPuhELPMmx8YU51Po_EGuPWedHXKrk8OPwFlXFrQUPPdwLWSS1o89Ihzp4wSqUhFqdyYb5gI6vsIbY/embed?start=true&amp;loop=true&amp;delayms=5000"></iframe>

 The Secondary 2EN cohort put their media literacy skills to the test in an innovative interdisciplinary project marrying expository writing for English and film literacy for Literature.
 Students are given the task of composing pictures using framing and mise-en-scene techniques learnt in their film theory module during their Literature lessons, to complement and showcase the argument of their expository paragraphs, in this level-wide ALP initiative.

 **Sec 3 Journalistic (Writing Espoir Newsletter)**

-<iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRLvIh20PJs8Apf2ag5KhReoTdnFtapXodGdNjIxy1GeSZe2t0jM7QK7hnDy0aX3ekVfe6vM1ibCzDU/embed?start=true&amp;loop=true&amp;delayms=5000" frameborder="0" width="480" height="299" allowfullscreen="true"></iframe>
+<iframe allowfullscreen="true" height="299" width="480" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vRLvIh20PJs8Apf2ag5KhReoTdnFtapXodGdNjIxy1GeSZe2t0jM7QK7hnDy0aX3ekVfe6vM1ibCzDU/embed?start=true&amp;loop=true&amp;delayms=5000"></iframe>

 Espoir is a biannual school publication that offers news of school events, innovative practices, features personalities that define the Kuo Chuan community and student perspectives on issues that have an impact on the individual and the larger school community.
 It is the product of an innovative EL curriculum which develops relevant skills to face the global landscape.
 Espoir is a Secondary 3 EL Level project and also serves as a platform to hone writing skills of high progress learners.